mgillwald/isr_matcher/README.md

 ## License

-This project is licensed under the Apache Software License 2.0 - see the LICENSE.md file for details
+This project is licensed under the Apache Software License 2.0 - see the LICENSE file for details

 ## Acknowledgments